vero-nika-2828/sewing-squad-gitpod/README.md

 * People who want to learn hot to make new clothes
 * People who want to improve their sewing skills

+### First Time Visitor Goals

+1. I want to be able to see what this website is for
+2. I want to be able to create my own account easily
+3. I want to be notified whether my registration was successful
+4. I want to be told clearly what what information is needed for registration
+5. I want to know what the password requirements are
+6. I want to be notified when I fill in something incorrectly or when missed something
+7. I want to be able to add my own projects

+8. I want to be able to see a list of other people’s projects
+9. I want to see more information on the projects that are interesting to me
+10. I want to be able to navigate through the website and find information easily
+11. I want to be able to navigate the site across variety of screen sizes
+12. I want to be able to view the website on the variety of web browsers
+13. I want the links to work when I click on them
+14. I want to be able to read the content effortlessly